 |Note: Measurements and pricing do not include easily detachable parts, such as interchangeable lenses or optional viewfinders.|

 Any camera decision will obviously take relative prices into account.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
-The two cameras under review were launched at the same price and fall into the same market segment.
+The GX850 was somewhat cheaper (by 8 percent) than the E-PL9 at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
 A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.